whatthefork/ig-contact-form/README.txt

 == Description ==

-IG ContactForm is the ultimate solution for anyone who wants to build online forms.
+IG Contact Form is the ultimate solution for anyone who wants to build online forms.
 With this plugin, you can easily create contact form, online survey form, registration form or other complex forms for your WordPress website within a few minutes.

 You'll surely love this contact form builder for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.

-Download and use IG ContactForm and you'll see it's the only WordPress contact form builder plugin you'll ever need.
+Download and use IG Contact Form and you'll see it's the only WordPress contact form builder plugin you'll ever need.

 <h4>Key Features:</h4>

 * Super easy & quick contact form builder
-* Fully responsive layout
-* Drag and drop layout
+* Building fully responsive forms* Drag and drop layout
-* Flexible fields use
+* Flexible field use
 * Built-in Form Style Editor

 <h4>Other features worth your attention:</h4>